 Sadly, for the longest time, there wasn’t any lesbian representation in Christmas movies.
 We all know those traditional (aka conservative), nostalgic, and romantic Christmas movies.
 But where are the Christmas stories of us lesbians?

 Luckily a lot has changed in the past years, and finally, Christmas movies are diversifying (in many ways).
 There are more and more lesbian movies and lesbian shows than ever.
 And lesbian Christmas movies!
 We were so excited when we heard about Happiest Season for the first time.

-Besides Happiest Season there are other lesbian Christmas movies and shows to watch.
+Besides Happiest Season there are other lesbian Christmas movies and shows to watch (and other holiday-themed movies!).
 Keep on reading to find out which ones!
 Enjoy!

 Get Ready For The Holidays With These Lesbian Christmas Movies And Shows

 Are you dying to see this lesbian Christmas romantic comedy too?
 Or maybe you already did (like us)!
 Happiest Season was released on November 25, 2020, on Hulu.
 If you aren’t located in the United States (or simply don’t have Hulu) you can also watch it on Amazon Prime.

 Happiest Season is the first-ever mainstream lesbian Christmas movie!
 The lesbian movie was originally going to be screened in the cinemas, but because of everything that’s happening in the world, it will be available online only.
 2020 isn’t a great year for many things, but it is for one thing: lesbian movies.
 There are quite some new lesbian movies released in 2020!